 "But…No… How?"
 Christine remained on the ground, wiping pathetically at tears in her eyes.

 "I suspect she drowned."
 In respectful silence, Erik watched Christine battle fresh tears of mourning for several very long minutes before he spoke again.
-"Please come along, my dear… I cannot carry the both of you.
-And if you stay out here any longer, wet as you are, you too shall freeze…"
+"Please come along, my dear.
+I cannot carry the both of you.
+And if you stay out here, wet as you are, you too shall freeze."

 Christine nodded and brushed back the hair that had fallen into her face.
-She picked up her skirts carefully this time before standing and then slowly followed Erik back to his door.
+She picked up her skirts carefully this time and slowly followed Erik back to his door.

-Inside, he laid the wet girl on the wine colored divan and then knelt beside it and began to examine her slowly, turning her face, lifting each of her arms, looking closely at her hands.
+Inside, he laid the wet girl on the wine-colored divan and then knelt beside it to examine her slowly, turning her face, lifting each of her arms, looking closely at her hands.